humdrum-tools/humdrum-documentation/guide/README.md

-# Guidelines for editing the reference record page #
+# Guidelines for editing user guide pages #

 ## Separate files for each chapter ##